What is a basketball agent and what is their job?

 Use your REAL name!
 So people can actually find you and recognize you.
 Use eurobasket.com and team websites to get contacts.
 Reach out to them and introduce yourself.

 Send them your player bio or resume.
-If you do not have one you can learn how to make a LEGIT one with this article: How To Make A Basketball Resume.
+If you do not have one you can learn how to make a LEGIT one with this article:

 How to find an Agent?